uni7corn/NewBlackbox/README.md

 [Telegram](https://t.me/newblackboxa)

 ## Support
-Currently we don't consider supporting Android 5.0 ～ 14.0.
+Currently it support android version 5.0 ～ 14.0.

 If conditions permit, downgrade targetSdkVersion to 28 or below for better compatibility.